Romanian Intelligence Service

-The Romanian Intelligence Service (Serviciul Român de Informații, abbreviated SRI) is Romania's main domestic intelligence service.
+The Romanian Intelligence Service (Serviciul Român de Informații, SRI) is Romania's main domestic intelligence service.
 Its role is to gather information relevant to national security and hand it over to relevant institutions, such as Romanian Government, presidency and law enforcement departments and agencies.
-The service is gathering intelligence by ways such as signals intelligence (SIGINT), open-source intelligence (OSINT) and human intelligence (HUMINT).
-It operates predominately within Romanian territory but also outside national borders in collaboration with other states specifically to target cross-border threats.
+The service gathers intelligence by such means as signals intelligence (SIGINT), open-source intelligence (OSINT) and human intelligence (HUMINT).
+It operates predominantly within Romanian territory but also outside national borders in collaboration with other states specifically to target cross-border threats.

 History

 Previous intelligence services in Romania

 In 1865, the Romanian General Staff (inspired by the French system) created the 2nd Section (Secția a II-a) to gather and analyze military intelligence.
 This marked a growing interest in centralising intelligence efforts spurring the creation of the General Safety Bureau in 1892 within the Ministry of the Interior with responsibilities pertaining to the safety of the state.
 However, despite ambitions, the various government entities and associated municipal governance structures were not set up in a way which allowed for national, collective intelligence services.
-Prior to 1905, Romania’s regional police forces were dependent on the local politics and had no strategic continuity.
+Prior to 1905, Romania's regional police forces were dependent on the local politics and had no strategic continuity.
 The 1907 Peasants' Revolt highlighted critical gaps in oversight, specifically in the ability to ascertain with certainty the motives behind the revolt and whether any foreign elements were involved in the events.

 In March 1908, the Bureau became the Police and General Safety Directorate.
 Among its responsibilities of leading judicial and law enforcement matters nationally, it would also occupy itself with gathering intelligence pertaining to events and offences with a political footprint.
 In a bid to correct the gaps of the past, police infrastructure was reorganised with regional brigades in each municipal capital.
 Funded centrally and with a focus on gathering information pertaining to the security of state borders, a key distinguishing feature was the complete independence from regional politics thereby ensuring a stable and organised entity.
-The intelligence gathering responsibilities were shared with the Prefect’s Office of the Capital City Police and General Inspectorate of the Gendarmerie.
+The intelligence gathering responsibilities were shared with the Prefect's Office of the Capital City Police and General Inspectorate of the Gendarmerie.
 In parallel with law enforcement developments, select intelligence and counter-intelligence units were being created by the Romanian Army with a remit of both at home and abroad.

 Between 1914 and 1918 Romania faced unrest on several fronts including corruption, espionage and a unification war.
 The impact of recent reorganisation efforts should not be overlooked.
 The establishment of central entities for gathering, processing and sharing information critical to national security allowed the Romanian State to maintain its integrity in the face of more powerful states in central Europe and uncover German spies, some in positions of power within government and armed forces.